rwynn/monstache-site/content/options/index.md

 An array of worker names to be used in conjunction with the worker option.

+This option may be passed on the command line as ./monstache --workers w1 --workers w2

 ## enable-patches

 ### boolean (default false)